6 Overlooked Places to Hang Hooks in Your Kitchen

 1. Along the backsplash

 This spot is so convenient — keep things right where you’re cooking! — but it’s often overlooked because it can mean drilling into tricky materials like tile.
-Gina of Shabby Creek Cottage found the solution: durable adhesive hooks.
+Just use durable adhesive hooks (like Command Hooks) and you’ll be good to go.

 Similar idea, slightly different spot: Screw hooks into the undersides of cabinets or shelves to create a zone to hang mugs, utensils, small pots, and more, depending on the amount of clearance space you have.